Chinese Monographs of the 20th Century 1900-1949

-- Famous contemporary literature and technology research from United States and Europe translated into Chinese
+Books include famous contemporary literature and technology research from United States and Europe translated into Chinese.

-- Additional information includes images, bibliography, author, publisher, publication year, key words, subjects, summary, table of contents and more
+The full-text content in this database totals over 20 million pages and features over 6 billion searchable Chinese characters.
+Additional information includes images, bibliography, author, publisher, publication year, key words, subjects, summary, table of contents and more.

 - Social science